JorjaFox/website/content/posts/library/recaps/csi/death-and-the-maiden.md

 permalink: /recaps/csi/:title/
 showslug: csi
 date: 2009-11-05
+description: "The CSIs discover that two seemingly unrelated crimes are actually part of a revenge plot."
 ---

 ## Synopsis

-The CSIs discover that two seemingly unrelated crimes are actually part of a revenge plot.
+CSI tackles a case involving a young man who was brutally raped and beaten, and a case involving the shooting death of an electronics store owner.
+They soon discover that the two cases are directly related.

 ## Review